aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/net/advanced-features/repetition-by-year-week-day/_index.md

 ---
-title: How to Use Aspose.Tasks – Repetition by Year Week Day
+title: Implement Repetition by Year Week Day in .NET
 linktitle: Repetition by Year Week Day in Aspose.Tasks
 second_title: Aspose.Tasks .NET API
 description: Learn how to use Aspose.Tasks to add recurring task project and save project as MPP.
 This guide shows the Repetition by Year Week Day feature step‑by‑step.